julian-rose/FreeRTOS-for-Agon/README.md

 header file FreeRTOSConfig.h, customised for each user application.

 <h4>Beta</h4>
-The "Beta" capability is currently being developed, with the sources located in ./FreeRTOSv202212.01-LTS/FreeRTOS/Source/mos/.
+The "Beta" capability sources are located in ./FreeRTOSv202212.01-LTS/FreeRTOS/Source/mos/.
 This capability adds support for most of the MOS API defined in https://agonconsole8.github.io/agon-docs/MOS-API/#the-mos-api (including the